Chapter 19: The Tragedy at Ong Thanh 062025

 say all this to say that the preponderance of evidence from the 1/18th

-battles and the one Terry fought makes it fairly easy to see that Triet
+battles and the one Terry fought makes it reasonably easy to see that

-was predisposed to hold most of his NVA (not all) in reserve on this day
+Triet was predisposed to hold most of his NVA (not all) in reserve on

-and instead use those local support troops the way he did.
-It's not
+this day and instead use those local support troops the way he did.
+It's

-beyond the realm of possibilities, to think that most of his NVA
+not beyond the realm of possibilities to think that most of his NVA

 conscripts were already preparing and possibly withdrawing from the area